 Switching Part D Prescription Drug Plans

-Most people are allowed to switch plans once a year, during the Annual Open Enrollment Period for Medicare Advantage and Prescription Drug Plans (October 15 – December 7).
+Most people are allowed to switch plans once a year, during the Medicare Advantage and Prescription Drug Plan Annual Enrollment Period (October 15 – December 7).

 However, if you qualify for a program, providing extra help with your Medicare prescription drug costs, you can switch plans as often as once a month.